-Expand through Select Acquisitions - We continue to strengthen our metals service centers franchise through acquisitions.
-In 2020, we expanded our U.S. metals service centers by the acquisition of Sanborn Tube Sales of Wisconsin, Inc., a value-added processor and in 2018, we acquired DuBose Steel, a full line structural steel service center with value-added processing capabilities.
-We have a major presence in all of the Canadian regions.
+In 2021, we expanded our presence in the southern U.S. with the acquisition of Boyd Metals, a full line service center.
 Maintaining and growing our metals service centers in Canada and in the U.S. is one of the primary goals of our acquisition strategy.